actualbudget/actual/docs/getting-started/tips-tricks.md

 ## Show running balances

 A "running balance" is the balance of the account after every transaction over time.
 This is very useful for reconciling accounts with banks because you can see the balance at a specific date and use it to compare it with your bank.
+Note that the "Show running balance" option and column is only available when the list of transactions is sorted by date in descending order.

 To enable this: